Vionlabs’ Fingerprint+ technology was used to create a deep color analysis of Ari Aster’s motion picture Midsommar.

 Using Symbolism to Play Upon Our Fear of Ritual

 While the story in itself uses several techniques to play upon what frightens us, the Hårga commune’s way of life alludes to our fear of ritual.
 In our modern secular age, we have grown weary of the spaces in which ritual exists.
 In everything from the Hårga’s synchronized eating habits, the way in which they pick their flowers while walking backward or how they toast before they drink, to the collective way in which they experience pain, you can tell that there is a certain way in which things should be done, and the entire group seems to act like one single unit.
-The film plays upon this fear of ritual but also showcases how ritual can benefit us — giving us a sense of purpose, comfort and community, as well as tools for how to deal with life.
+The film plays upon this fear of ritual but also showcases how ritual can benefit us — giving us a sense of purpose, comfort, community, and tools for dealing with life.
 Like Pelle says when he is speaking to Dani about the loss of her parents; he lost his parents too, but never once did he feel as if he wasn’t loved or held.
 The film also uses symbolism to foreshadow what’s to come.
 The paintings on the walls around them constantly tell us what will happen to our protagonists.
 Aster allows this to be a part of the story the same way his violence is, it is bright, clear, and out in the open.
 Despite knowing what will happen, we as viewers can’t seem to look away, the same way the last stages of a breakup can feel like a trainwreck you are unable to take your eyes off it.

 Haptic Visuality and Overexposed, Desaturated Colors